snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 | APC | 52.139.188.212/30, 20.43.146.44/30 | NA|

 ### 4. Roll out to limited audience
-Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the roll out to a broader audience.
+Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the roll-out to a broader audience.
 To know more about limited rollout, [click here](staged-rollout-for-graph-connectors.md).

 ## Content
 To search your database content, you must specify SQL queries when you configure the connector.
 These SQL queries need to name all the database columns that you want to index (source properties).
 This includes any SQL joins that need to be performed to get all the columns.
 To restrict access to search results, you must specify Access Control Lists (ACLs) within SQL queries when you configure the connector.